- 1 Definition

 - Monitor for UTIs, cardiac dysrhythmias, and complications of immobility.

+Acute phase starts during the first three days.
 Weigh patient (used to determine medication dosages), and maintain a neurologic ﬂow sheet to reﬂect the following nursing assessment parameters:

 - Change in level of consciousness or responsiveness, ability to speak, and orientation